jiva/tenable_zero_day_assessment/zero_day_assessment_challenge_2_jiva.md

 Bits 5 and 4 correspond to "Action" or "Direction" buttons (when set to 0).
 These are what I'm calling the "upper" bits.
 The "lower" bits, bits 0-4, correspond to either an Action-button (Start, Select, B, A) or a Direction-button (Down, Up, Left, Right).

-If we assume that sequence is Directional, we get `Right Left Right Left Down Down Up Up`.
+If we assume that sequence is Directional, the sequence decodes to `Right Left Right Left Down Down Up Up`.
 That looks like part of the Konami Code but reversed.
 Hmm...

 I naively tried this combination (amongst others), and sadly it wasn't successful.